neijrr/nextcloud_passwords_handbook_ru/Developers/Roadmap.md

  - **Public link shares**

 #### Unscheduled
+ - Drag and Drop multiple items
+ - Move items with dialog
+ - Import and Export from Nextcloud
+ - Api command to check passwords
+ - HIBP 2 integration
  - One Click Login (open website and login)
  - Client Side Encryption for shares
  - More password hashes